Tom's Guide Verdict

 Customer support needs improvement

 Superloop offers NBN plans from the Basic II tier (NBN 25) through to the Ultrafast (NBN 1000).
-Up until recently, Superloop's Ultrafast tier was configured to 500/50, with theoretical maximum speeds of 500Mbps (and typical evening speeds of 500Mbps).
-However, things have clearly improved at Superloop, as the telco now advertises this tier as 1000/50, with typical evening speeds of 600Mbps.
+In early 2024, Superloop's Ultrafast tier was configured to 1000/50, with theoretical maximum speeds of 700Mbps (and typical evening speeds of 700Mbps).
+Previously, this plan was advertised as reaching theoretical maximum speeds of just 600Mbps, but it is now offering 860Mbps.

 Superloop’s complete lineup of NBN plans with their typical evening speeds and regular monthly pricing are as follows:

-• My Speed Boost feature to boost speed to next available tier
+- My Speed Boost feature boosts speed to the next available tier

-As we mentioned earlier, Superloop has updated its advertised typical evening speed figure on its Ultrafast tier since we first published this review in early May 2023.
-The telco now advertises 600Mbps typical evening speeds, placing it in a much position within Australia's NBN landscape.
+As we mentioned earlier, Superloop has updated its advertised typical evening speed figure on its Ultrafast tier since we first published this review in early 2023.
+The telco now advertises 860Mbps typical evening speeds, placing it in a much higher position within Australia's NBN landscape.

-Advertised speeds tell just half the story though.
-To find out what sort of speeds you can actually expect if you were to sign up, we can turn to data published by the Australian Competition and Consumer Commission (ACCC).
-The Australian consumer watchdog has included Superloop in its Measuring Broadband report, which was most recently published in April 2023 and which gives a good indication as to how well it performs in the real world.
+Advertised speeds are only one side of the coin, though.
+If you want to find out what speeds you can reasonably expect if you were to sign up, it’s best to turn to data published by the ACCC.
+The ACCC has included Superloop in its quarterly Measuring Broadband report, most recently published in March 2025, which gives a good indication as to how well the telco performs in the real world.

-Superloop was found to deliver 99.2% of advertised plan speeds during all hours and 98.5% during the busy hours of 7pm–11pm.
-While some other providers were found to have performed better, including Optus, Launtel and even Exetel, which is owned by Superloop, the figures collected for Superloop are still incredibly positive.
+Superloop was found to deliver 101.3% of advertised plan speeds during all hours and 100.9% during the busy hours of 7pm–11pm.
+While other providers were found to have performed at 100% or more, including Optus, Leaptel and Exetel (which is owned by Superloop), the figures collected for Superloop are still overwhelmingly positive.

 They tell us that you are likely to receive a consistently reliable service, although do remember that Superloop’s advertised plan speeds during the busy evening hours are below the theoretical maximum, so you may indeed only get these marginally slower speeds, and not experience the full potential of the speed tier you’re on.